Trans military is standing proud on the night of the VMAs

 - TextEmily Crose

-It's a symbolic gesture but one that means a lot in the current climate: MTV have invited transgender military service members to appear at their VMAs tonight, after Donald Trump signed a directive on Friday which moves forward his trans military ban.
-My colleagues, like US Army Captain Jennifer Pearce and Air Force SSGT Logan Ireland, who starred in a brilliant documentary about being trans in the military, and Airman Sterling James Crutcher, will be walking down a red carpet in defiance at the disgusting behaviour of our government.
+It's a symbolic gesture but one that means a lot in the current climate: MTV have invited transgender military service members to appear at their VMAs tonight after Donald Trump signed a directive on Friday which moves forward his trans military ban.
+My colleagues, like US Army Captain Jennifer Pearce and Air Force SSGT Logan Ireland, who starred in a brilliant documentary about being trans in the military, and Airman Sterling James Crutcher, will be walking down the red carpet with the same grace and poise with which they conduct themselves every day as members of the US military.
+They also walk in defiance of an awful policy that would sooner see them fired just for being who they are.

-It was a Tuesday in January 2010 when I stood up and took my first oath of public service; “...to defend the US constitution against all enemies both foreign and domestic....”
-It was an oath I took seriously.
+It was a Tuesday in January 2010 when I stood up and took my first oath of public service.
 Six years later, I would transition in my workplace, becoming one of a much smaller population of defence intelligence professionals who were openly transgender.

 “I came in contact with uniformed service members from throughout the United States during the most awkward stretch of my transition.
 All of whom who treated me with respect”